pgy2 am care

 Residency Research Project:

-All UC Davis Health PGY2 residents are required to complete a research project and present their research in a podium presentation at the UC Collaborative Conference or other Regional meeting.
+All UC Davis Health PGY2 residents are required to complete a research project and present their research in a podium presentation at the UC Pharmacy Conference or other regional meeting.
 In preparation for conducting their research project, the resident will be complete UC Davis Health IRB-required training and certification.
 The resident will prepare a project proposal, which will be reviewed and approved by the UC Davis Medical Center Pharmacy Residency Oversight Committee (PROC).
 The resident will also submit their project to the Pharmacy and Therapeutics Committee.
 They will submit to IRB for review, before embarking on their research.
 Upon completion of the project, the resident will be required to summarize their research project for the Departmental newsletter and prepare a manuscript.
-PGY2 residents will submit their manuscript for publication and prepare an electronic poster suitable for submission.
+PGY2 residents will submit their manuscript for publication and prepare a poster suitable for submission.

-Committee Assignments:
+Pharmacy Committee Assignments:

 Professional Development: